Research

 The monopoly of violence in the hands of the state is conceived as the principal vehicle to generate order.
 A problem with this vision is that parts of the state and its law enforcement apparatus often become extensions of criminality rather than solutions to it.
 We argue that one solution to this dilemma is to "opt out from the state."
 Using a multi-method strategy combining extensive qualitative research, quasi-experimental statistical analyses, and survey data, the paper demonstrates that indigenous communities in Mexico are better able to escape predatory criminal rule when they are legally allowed to carve a space of autonomy from the state through the institution of "usos y costumbres."
 We demonstrate that these municipalities are more immune to violence than similar localities where regular police forces and local judiciaries are in charge of law enforcement and where mayors are elected through multiparty elections rather than customary practices.

-Roadblocks Remain: Constraints to Women's Political Participation in Pakistan - With Natalya Rahman (Stanford).
+The Gendered Calculus of Voting: Explaining Women's Turnout in Pakistan - With Natalya Adam-Rahman (Stanford).
 Under review.

 Work in Progress:

-A Field Experiment to Improve Women's Mobility in Pakistan (with Natalya Rahman; full funding secured and RCT launched in August 2022)
+A Field Experiment to Improve Women's Mobility in Pakistan (RCT in progress)